sobakasu/HearthMirror/README.md

 - Get task attach rights by calling the *acquireTaskportRight()* function

 ### Windows:
-The library is planned to be built on windows as well, though it is currently under development
+Full support with 32 bit.
+No extra access rights are necessary.

 ## FAQ

-#### Is it injecting or modifying the memory of the game?
+* Is it injecting or modifying the memory of the game?
 No.
-#### Is 64bit supported?
+* Is 64bit supported?
 On MacOS yes, on Windows not.